ciencialatitud0/EPIC_6/README.md

-# EPIC V website and repository
+# EPIC VI website and repository

 The website is hosted here: